dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 ### 🧪 Methodology
 -  Data was imported in csv format and data was cleaned by normalizing dates to a more accesible format, needed columns were also renamed for easier access in regards to less typing

+-  Revenue is calculated as order value * quantity sold.

 -  RVI (Revenue Volatility Index) was calculated as a Scaler Comparison from Mininmum to Maximum, using the absolute value of the percentage change in revenue as a rolling value over the period of 3 months and 2 where 3 wasn't applicable per location

 -  Promotion and risk patterns were segmented into low, medium and high tiers using percentiles and quartiles respectively.
 Risk explanations are forecasted as a combination of promotion and risk patterns.
 Risk patterns are based on RVI